|1994 Chamoions' League with AC Milan|

 GK: Iker Casillas (Spain/Real Madrid)

-Iker Casillas is Spain's most decorated goalkeeper and one of the greatest goalkeeper ever played the game.
-He started with Real Madrid in 1999.
-He won three Champions' League with Real Madrid.
+Iker Casillas is Spain's most decorated goalkeeper and widely considered to be one of the greatest ever goalkeepers.
+He spent 16 seasons with Real Madrid and won three Champions' League with Real Madrid.
 For Spain, he captained Spain into winning the World Cup in 2010 and two European Championships in 2008 and 2012.
-He is capped over 150 times.
+He is capped over 150 times between 2000 and 2016, appearing in every major tournaments in that period.
+He also played for Porto at the end of his career.

 GK: Gianluigi Buffon (Italy/Juventus)